wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

 | -h / --help                   | Shows help                                                                                                    |
 +-------------------------------+---------------------------------------------------------------------------------------------------------------+

-In case of installing a Wazuh server in multiples nodes, repeat this process in every host.
+In case of installing a multi-node Wazuh cluster, repeat this process in every host.

 Configure the installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^